SlimKhiari/student-management-client-server-resrtAPI/README.md

 * Database : MySql

 * How to launch our application?
-Step 1: Create a mysql "group" database and change the password in the mysql connection file Step 2: Launch the main server file
+Step 1: Create a mysql "group" database and change the password in the mysql connection file.
+Step 2: Launch the main server file.
-Step 3: Launch the main client file
+Step 3: Launch the main client file.

 * url and port are editable in client ini file